 - Use the best marinara sauce that your money can buy.
-Since this sauce will form the basis of your casserole, make sure it is one which your family really enjoys with plenty of flavours.
+Since this sauce will form the basis of your casserole, make sure it is one that your family really enjoys with plenty of flavours.

 - Grate your own Parmesan Cheese for this recipe.
 DON’T use the cheese from the green can!
-Please.
-Please.
-Please.
+Please, Please, Please.
 For the best flavour use real Parmesan cheese and grate it yourself.

 - I use only large free-range eggs and real butter.
 You always get what you pay for.

 - If you are not fond of cottage cheese, you can use ricotta cheese.

 - Don’t be afraid to add more marinara sauce to your meat sauce if you think your sauce is too dry.
 If you are really feeling flush you can add a splash of red wine for even more flavour.
 You don’t want your casserole to be soupy, but you don’t want it to be overly dry either.

 - Season, season, season.
 I like to sprinkle a bit of salt and pepper on each layer.
 Nobody wants a bland casserole.